Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 People with knee arthritis also complain of a toothache type pain, knee stiffness (particularly in the morning) and swelling.

-With arthritis, knee pain and popping, clicking and crepitus tend to be persistent rather than coming and going.
+With arthritis, knee pain and popping, clicking and crepitus tend to be persistent with knee movement, rather than coming and going.

 Chondromalacia Patella is a common cause of knee pain and popping in healthy, often sporty adolescents and young adults.